revodavid/openai-prompt-engineering-lab/docs/20-Completions.md

 # Understanding Completions

 In this section, you will experiment with creating completions with OpenAI natural language models.
-We will use the GPT-3.5 model `text-davinci-003` throughout this section.
+We will use the GPT-3.5 model `gpt-35-turbo-instruct` throughout this section.

 ## What is a completion?

-A natural language model like OpenAI's `text-davinci-003` has a simple purpose: Given a fragment of text (the "prompt"), generate additional text that is likely to follow the prompt.
+A natural language model like OpenAI's GPT model has a simple purpose: Given a fragment of text (the "prompt"), generate additional text that is likely to follow the prompt.
 This is called a "completion".

 The definition of "likely" is more complex, but for now, you can think of it as "text similar to text in the training data that often follows text like the prompt".
-Models like `text-davinci-003` are trained on very large volumes of text data from the internet, and this data influences the model's predictions.
+Models like GPT-3.5 are trained on very large volumes of text data collected from various sources, and this data influences the model's predictions.

-You can learn more details about how OpenAI's models work at Microsoft Learn: [Understand OpenAI's natural language capabilities](https://learn.microsoft.com/en-us/training/modules/explore-azure-openai/5-understand-openai-natural-language).
+You can learn more details about how OpenAI's models work at Microsoft Learn: [Understand OpenAI's natural language capabilities](https://learn.microsoft.com/training/modules/explore-azure-openai/5-understand-openai-natural-language).

 ## Launch the Completions Playground